bcornec/Lab-git/Docker/README.md

 Check what happens to the container.

-Ok that's cool, but it is not really a big change.
+Ok that's cool, but it is not really a big change so far.

 ## Going further with docker-compose.yml